 nutlet [ NUHT-lit ] noun: a small nut, thick-walled achene, or stone of a drupe; one-seeded portion of the fruit of some members of the Boraginaceae, Lamiaceae, or Verbenaceae

-In the case of buttonbush, dense, spherical clusters of 100–200 flowers hang on individual stalks at branch tips and give rise to cone-shaped fruits.
-Flora of Virginia describes the fruits as schizocarps but other sources, such as the Manual of the Vascular Flora of the Carolinas, call them nutlets.
+Experts do not always agree on what to call the fruit of particular genera, so different flora may vary in their treatment.
+In the case of native Cephalanthus occidentalis (buttonbush), dense, spherical clusters of 100–200 flowers hang on individual stalks at branch tips and give rise to cone-shaped fruits.
+Flora of Virginia describes the fruits of the genra Cephalanthus as dry and indehiscent with two halves often separating along the septum and terms the fruits of the species schizocarps, but other sources, such as the Manual of the Vascular Flora of the Carolinas, call them simply nutlets.
 In either case, these fruits provide food to numerous birds and waterfowl during fall migration and those not eaten then persist on the shrub providing a winter food source.

 The Boraginaceae